ECANA Steering Group

 Kemi is a practicing gynecologic oncologist and health services researcher at the University of Washington in Seattle, WA.
 She is dedicated to improving the lives and outcomes for Black women with endometrial cancer, and to reduce racial disparities.
 Her work involves quantitative and qualitative research, along with advocacy for Black women's reproductive health.
 As ECANA lead, she is responsible for designing and overseeing all ECANA activities, building relationships with women affected by EC, clinicians, and other organizations that support Black women's health and cancer care.

-Liz Kellogg, MPH – Project Manager
+Liz Sage, MPH – Project Manager

 Liz is a Project Manager at the Surgical Outcomes Research Center at the University of Washington in Seattle, WA.
 She is passionate about reproductive justice and is dedicated to using patient engagement in research as a tool to end racial health disparities.
 Her current work involves supporting community-researcher partnerships, and she has experience with a wide range of research designs.
 As ECANA Project Manager, she manages all aspects of project administration, including grant reporting, monitoring budgets, creating and maintaining workplans, overseeing meeting and conference logistics, and managing the ECANA website content.